audhalbritter/Three-D/README.md

 <!-- light response curves -->

-**CN stocks, pH, soil organic matter** Collecting soil samples: In sommer 2019, two soil samples were collected from each blocks, but outside the plots.
-The soil samples of 5 cm diameter and 4 cm deep were taken.
+**Soil sampling for CN stocks, pH, soil organic matter and soil texture** In summer 2019, two soil samples were collected from each blocks, but outside the plots.
+The soil samples of 5 cm diameter and 4 - 8 cm deep were taken.
 One sample was taken from the upper organic layer, and another one from the lower part of the soil.
+In 2020, 5 soil samples per site were taken using the same method for CN stocks.
 The soil samples were stored in the fridge (4°C) until further use.

-One soils sample was dried to measure pH, soil organic matter and CN stocks.
-The soil was dried at 60°C for 24h and sieved with a 2mm sieve.
-Stones and larger roots were removed.
+The soils samples were dried at 60°C for 24h and sieved with a 2mm sieve.
+Each soil sample was weighed before and after drying to measure the water stored in each sample.
+Stones and larger roots were sorted and weighed.

-One soil sample was kept in the fridge to measure bulk density and water holding capacity.

-**Soil pH measurement** The pH was measured in a soil water solution.
+**Soil pH** The pH was measured in a soil water solution.
 The soil:water ratio depends on the amount of organic matter in the soil with a ratio of soil to water of 1:2.5 to 1:5 by weight for mineral soil.
 The method described here is based upon that employed by the Soil Survey of England and Wales (Avery & Bascomb, 1974) and by the Countryside Survey (Emmett et al., 2010).

-Calibration: Calibrate the pH meter in buffer solutions.
-Check pH 4, 7 and 9 buffer calibrations regularly within a sample batch, every 10 samples.
-If either buffer calibration is more than 0.02 of a pH unit from the correct value, repeat the calibration.
+The pH meter was calibrated in a buffer solutions of pH 4, 7 and 9 and was regularly checked again after some samples.

-Weigh 10 g of fresh field-moist soil into a 50 ml plastic pH beaker.
-Add 50 ml of deionised water and stir the suspension thoroughly.
-Allow it to stand for 30 minutes, stirring occasionally.
-Measure soil pH electrometrically using the calibrated pH meter.
+10 g of fresh field-moist soil was weighed into a 50 ml plastic pH beaker.
+50 ml of deionised water was added and the suspension was stirred thoroughly.
+After 30 minutes of waiting and occasionally stirring, the soil pH was measured electrometrically using the calibrated pH meter.

 **Soil organic matter** (Hidden Cost protocol) To measure soil organic matter (SOM), we used the method described by Ball(1964).
 10 g of fresh soil was weight into a cup.
 The soil was then dried for 16h at 105°C.
-The soil was weighed.
-Then the sample was placed in a furnace overnight at 375 °C. The soil was weighed again.
+The soil was weighed again.
+Then the sample was placed in a furnace for 6h at 550 °C. The soil was weighed again.
+The sample was burned a second time at 950°C for 1h and weight recorded after cooling period in the desiccator

 SOM is defined as the difference in the weight between the dried and burned soil.

-  - soil depth measured every 5m along the Gentry-plot lines and take a picture
-  - soil cores were taken at 3 locations per transect line (10, 30 and 50m)
-  - Soil cores were separated into different layers and litter in different bags (zip-loc)
-  - Soil samples were kept in zip-lock-bags in the fridge at 4°C degrees until further processing
-  - Soil samples were transferred to aluminum trays dried at 105°C for 24h
-  - Dry weight of the entire sample was recorded
-  - The dried sample is transferred to a porcelain mortar and carefully crushed so you can pick out bigger stones, roots and maybe mosses (stones and mosses are kept marked as “other”).
-Roots for the entire sample are weighed separately and collected in a bag marked “roots”
-  - A subsample (or if the sample is very small, the whole sample) was used to determine organic matter content using Loss On Ignition method.
-The subsample was transferred to porcelain beaker and weighed and then burned at 550°C for 6h
-  - The weight after burning was recorded after the samples had cooled down in the desiccator for at least half an hour.
-  - The sample was burned a second time at 950°C for 1h and weight recorded after cooling period in the desiccator
+The weight loss when the samples are dried at 105 °C (wet weight - dry weight) represents of the amount of pore-water held within the sample.
+The percentage of water should be expressed as a proportion of the wet weight.
+The weight loss between 105 and 550°C as a percentage of the total original dry sample weight is the % organic material.
+The weight loss between 550 and 950°C is representative of the amount of CO<sub>2</sub> released from the sample.

+**Bulk density**

+**Soil Texture**

 **Climate data** Temperature was measured continuously (every 15 min) at three heights (15 cm, at ground level, and 5 cm below ground) and soil